Louvivien/letthemlive/readme.md

     cd letthemlive
     ```

-4. Create a `.env` file in the root directory and add your Instagram username, password, and Chrome driver path:
+4. Create a `.env` file in the root directory and add your Instagram username and password:

     ```bash
     INSTA_USERNAME=your_username
     INSTA_PASSWORD=your_password
-    CHROME_DRIVER_PATH=your_chrome_driver_path
     ```

 5. Run the script: